theonewhoPrints/E-Data-Website/docs/DesignDoc.md

 > _Provide a summary of the application's user interface.
 Describe, from the user's perspective, the flow of the pages in the web application._

+The user interface flow is designed to be intuitive and efficient, guiding users through the process of exploring, funding schemes, and managing their accounts or schemes based on their role (villain, helper, or manager).

 ### View Tier
 > _**[Sprint 4]** Provide a summary of the View Tier UI of your architecture.
 > Describe the types of components in the tier and describe their
 > responsibilities.
 This should be a narrative description, i.e. it has
 > a flow or "story line" that the reader can follow._

+The View Tier, built as a SPA, provides a dynamic and responsive user experience.
+Components include pages for user registration, scheme browsing, and account management, with calls to the ViewModel for data.

 > _**[Sprint 4]** You must  provide at least **2 sequence diagrams** as is relevant to a particular aspects
 > of the design that you are describing.  (**For example**, in a shopping experience application you might create a